yancheng-tju/yancheng.github.io/assets/docs/index.md

 # What is Academicons?

-Academicons is a specialist icon font for academics.
+1Academicons is a specialist icon font for academics.
 It contains icons for websites and organisations related to academia that are often missing from mainstream font packages.
 It can be used by itself, but its primary purpose is to be used as a supplementary package alongside a larger icon set.

 # How do I use it?